TWoolhouse/lboroCW-Trelno/design/report.md

   - Clarified requirements by sending messages and reminders to the Client.
   - Drafted some of the emails and messages that were then sent to the Client.
 - Leadership
-  - Coordinated the team (planning, task allocation, decision making, etc) during meetings and other channels of communcations (WhatsApp, etc).
+  - Coordinated the team (planning, task allocation, decision making, etc) during meetings and other channels of communications (WhatsApp, etc).
   - Ensured the team is on track with task progression and deadlines.

 ## Jack Humphrey